Updated Oct 11, 2021 | Published Jul 24, 2020 • 12 min read

 Get up to $60 back on an eligible Peloton Digital or All-Access Membership through 12/31/2021, and get full access to their workout library through the Peloton app, including cardio, running, strength, yoga, and more.
 Take classes using a phone, tablet, or TV.
 No fitness equipment is required.

-Rather than earning a great deal of points at any one hotel, you’ll earn 5X points per dollar on Lyft rides and 2X points on travel and dining.
+Rather than earning a great deal of points at any one hotel, you’ll earn 5X points per dollar on Lyft rides and travel purchased through Chase Ultimate Rewards.
+You’ll also get points for streaming services, online grocery purchases, and dining, with 2X points on other travel purchases.

 The two most important facets of the Sapphire Preferred are its point transfer rate and its redemption options.
 It features a 1:1 transfer rate to Chase’s hotel and airline partners, where you could find a point value of 2 cents or more.

-With that value, you’re looking at a cash back equivalent of 10% from the 5X point category and 4% from the 2X categories.
-While that 10% from Lyft is comparable to the IHG card, the 4% from the travel categories is quite a bit less.
+With that value, you’re looking at a cash back equivalent of 10% from the 5X point category and 6% from the 3X categories.
+While that 10% from Lyft is comparable to the IHG card, the 6% from the travel categories is a bit less.
 But it would allow you to choose from a larger selection of hotels and airlines.

 Additionally, there’s a 25% bonus when you redeem for travel through Chase Ultimate Rewards, which gives you 1.25 cents per point.